michieltjampens/dcafs/README.md

 A tool that takes care of all the 'nitty-gritty' involved in getting sensor data into a database or plain text file.
 It also supports device interrogation/querying and control.

-It's lightweight and works headless, with control via Telnet, [Matrix][Matrix], or -if you have the patience- email.
+It's lightweight and works headless, with control via Telnet, [Matrix](https://matrix.org/), or -if you have the patience- email.
 Once set up, viewing data is possible by:

 * using a project like [Grafana](https://grafana.com/) to display data in real time,